hglattergotz/pardot/README.md

  * ```output``` - The level of detail that is returned.
 Possible values are ```full```, ```simple```, ```mobile```.
 Default ```full```
  * ```api-key``` - If the API key is being cached it can be injected into the constructor.
 Default ```null```

+The second parameter is optional and is an instance of the Guzzle\Http\Client.
 By default the Guzzle\Http\Client is instantiated with the exponential backoff plugin.
 It is configured for 5 retries (after 2, 4, 8, 16 and 32 seconds).
 If these settings are not desirable an instance of the client can be injected into the constructor with whatever settings/plugins are needed.

+The third parameter is optional and is an array of options for the Guzzle Client post method.
+Default is array('timeout' => 10), which sets the timeout for the client to 10 seconds.

 ```php
 <?php